thefilesareinthecomputer/hey_data/README.md

     pip install --upgrade setuptools

     requirements.txt
+    .env
+    user_persona.py

-    This version utilizes the built-in macOS text to speech (TTS) engine for the bot's voice, and will need slight modification on windows and linux with pyttsx3 or other TTS libraries.
+    This version of the app utilizes built-in macOS text to speech (TTS) engine for the bot's voice, and will need slight modification on windows and linux with pyttsx3 or other TTS libraries.

-## USER DEFINED VARIABLES:
+## USER DEFINED VARIABLES IN THE .env FILE:

     within the .env file, optionally declare any of these variables (or others of your own) to extend tool functionality to the assistant:
     PROJECT_VENV_DIRECTORY=